oroinc/documentation/book/importexport.rst

 Than processor change object with Strategy ``Oro\Bundle\ImportExportBundle\Strategy\Import\ConfigurableAddOrReplaceStrategy`` class.
 Than processor return object to Writer ``Oro\Bundle\ImportExportBundle\Writer\EntityWriter`` class.
 Writer stores array of objects using method write(array $items).

+For example, Import contacts can be done in three user steps (each of them is job).

+At the first step user fill out the form with source file that he want to import and submit it.
+See controller action OroImportExportBundle:ImportExport:importForm (route "oro_importexport_import_form"), this action require parameter "entity" which is a class name of entity that will be imported.

+At the second step import validation is triggered.
+See controller action OroImportExportBundle:ImportExport:importValidate (route "oro_importexport_import_validate").
+As a result a user will see all actions that will be performed by import and errors that were occurred.
+Records with errors can't be imported but errors not blocks valid records.

+At the last step import is processed.
+See controller action OroImportExportBundle:ImportExport:importProcess (route "oro_importexport_import_process").

 Export
 ------